nilabhnishchhal/Nilabh-Blogs/_posts/2024-03-03-Introduction-to-data-visualisation.md

 <figure>
   <img src="/Nilabh-Blogs/assets/images/lake_drying_with_timeline.png" alt="A large wall with a painting of a river and a house">
-  <figcaption>A long roadside wall transformed into a powerful mural showcasing the
+  <figcaption style="font-family: Arial, sans-serif; font-size: 0.9em;text-align: center;">A long roadside wall transformed into a powerful mural showcasing the
 timeline of the town\'s lakes shrinking over the years.
 Distinct year markers emphasize the chronology.
 Image Created by the author using DALL·E 3.</figcaption>